DessalegnChebude/Alx_DjangoLearnLab/django_blog/README.md

 ### Permissions
 - Only authenticated users can create posts.
 - Only the author of a post can edit or delete it.

+# Comment Functionality in Django Blog

+## Overview
+This system allows users to comment on blog posts.
+Authenticated users can create, edit, and delete their comments.

+## Adding a Comment
+1. Navigate to the post's detail page.
+2. Fill in the comment form and click "Post Comment."
+3. Your comment will appear below the post.

+## Editing a Comment
+1. If you authored a comment, you can edit it.
+2. Click the "Edit" link next to your comment, update your content, and submit.

+## Deleting a Comment
+1. If you authored a comment, you can delete it.
+2. Click the "Delete" button next to your comment for removal.

+## Permissions
+- Only authenticated users can add comments.
+- Only comment authors can edit or delete their comments.